hechoendrupal/drupal-console-en/README.md

 ### Install Drupal Console launcher

-Drupal Console launcher was created to avoid conflicts between major and minor releases.
-Drupal Console binary commands are available to every Drupal 8 instance on the machine.
+In order to avoid conflicts between Drupal release and have a Drupal Console version between major and minor releases in Drupal,  a Drupal Console launcher was created.
+In order to facilitate to load the Drupal Console commands available to each
+Drupal 8 website,

 To install Drupal Console launcher globally follow the instruction below.